Orchids Logo

 Learning addition and subtraction of integers is important because:

-• It enables students to solve actual-life mathematical problems.
+• It enables solving actual-life mathematical problems.

 • It's vital for understanding binary-to-decimal conversions in computing.